 You’ll find my adaptation of the recipe along with more ideas for a winter playdough tray in my post on “How to Prepare a Simple Winter Playdough Tray with Super-Soft Playdough”

 Using the Learning Tower at the Kitchen Counter

 If you have a Learning Tower, you’ll find using the Learning Tower next to the kitchen counter is a great way for your toddler or preschooler to help you with cooking, baking, or making craft recipes like playdough.
 The Learning Tower is also perfect when your toddler or preschooler wants to work next to you … very helpful while you’re busy working in the kitchen.
-Check out the holiday sale at Little Partners (one of my sponsors) right now: you can get the Learning Tower at $30 off if you buy the Learning Tower/Art Easel Combo!

 The Montessori pouring activities your toddler and preschooler works with come in very handy when it’s time to make a recipe such as playdough.

 Zoey loved that the blue and yellow colors mixed together made green … and she loved the process of kneading the playdough (a way to strengthen hands for writing).